bkleinen/bkleinen.github.io/ws2013/info3/labs/index.md

 ### Lecture summaries (10%)
 In the Moodle collaboration room you can find a section called "Lecture summaries".
 You are expected to write 5-10 complete sentences summarizing each lecture.
 It is due at 23.00 Thursday nights - to just have one due date for everything.
 You can, of course, hand them in earlier.
 If I find plagiarisms of lecture summaries (especially from the Wikipedia), you will not get any credit for any lecture summary at all.
-Of the 28-30 lectures altogether, I expect you to write summaries for 24 of them to get the whole 10% - they are either done or not done, and not graded on content.
+Of the 28-30 lectures altogether, I expect you to write summaries for 24 of them to get the entire 10% - they are either done or not done, and not graded on content.
 They can be in txt, pdf or markdown format.